-Rob Brown is an award winning writer-director whose work has been screened at the Edinburgh International Film Festival and broadcast on BBC TV.
-Rob was selected for the Berlinale Talent Campus in 2007.
-He was also chosen for the Edinburgh Film Festival 'Trailblazers' and British Film Institute 'Think Shoot Distribute' programmes in 2008.
+Rob Brown is an award-winning writer-director whose work has been screened at Edinburgh International Film Festival and broadcast on BBC TV.

-Rob's debut feature film, SIXTEEN, premiered at the BFI London Film Festival 2013.
-SIXTEEN was nominated for Best Debut Feature, while Rob received a nomination for Best British Newcomer.
+Rob's debut feature film, SIXTEEN, premiered at the 57th BFI London Film Festival.
+It was nominated for Best Debut Feature, while Rob received a nomination for Best British Newcomer.
+The film later screened in competition at the 49th Karlovy Vary International Film Festival and won two awards at the 2017 Royal Television Society West Awards, including Best Feature Film.

 Praise for SIXTEEN: